DanielAlbuquerq/axiosRequestAPI/README.md

 #### RANDOM SECRET button
 Returns a random secret with a particular embarrassment score or higher but you need to generate an APIkey.

+#### SECRETSByID button
+Returns the secret with the specified ID.
+Bearer token authentication is required.

 _______________________________________________________________________________________________________________________